Efimish/linux/README.md

-# linux
-Some stuff I need for linux
+# Just some stuff I want to save for later